 Now that you have hired a Filipino virtual assistant, you’re probably wondering how to deal with Philippine holidays.
 What about paid time off?
 What would be the best way to approach this?

 Well, that mostly depends on your outsourcing arrangement.
-And it’s best to address these issues of paid time off and holidays early on so it doesn’t interrupt your operations.
+It’s best to address these issues of paid time off and holidays early on so it doesn’t interrupt your operations.

 What You Need To Know About Paid Time Off (PTO)